 Don’t just sit there and wait for them to come to you.
 Suggest it by doing things like adding a Facebook “like” widget on your website so people can spread the word about you with one click.
 Also, send people to your online videos, slideshows, online business listings, and other postings and invite them to post reviews there.
 Reviews, ratings, and “likes” lead to higher ranks.

 Blogs are social media too.
 Blogging puts your website on steroids.
-Even if you don’t have your own blog, you can comment on other people’s blogs, with your website link, and gain visibility.
+Even if you don’t have your own blog, you can comment on other people’s blogs and include your website link, and gain visibility that way.
+It’s amazing how much blog commenting can do for your findability.
 (Here’s why I blog.)

 Where to Learn More

 Of course there are zillions of resources about getting the most out of social media.
-Here are my favorite resources for staying on top of my game:
+Here are a couple starting places:

 - Search YouTube for your particular question and you’re bound to find answers.